 - If both applicants are 18 year of age or older, no consents are required.

-- In the event that you and your prospective spouse must marry before the 24 hour waiting period is over, you can request permission from a Judge to waive this requirement .
+- In the event that you and your prospective spouse must marry before the 24 hour waiting period is over, you can request permission from a Supreme Court Judge to waive this requirement.
+An appointment is required.

-- There is no fee to obtain a Judicial Waiver
+- There is a fee to obtain a Judicial Waiver.

 - Give the Judicial Waiver to your Marriage Officiant to enable them to perform the ceremony within the 24 hour waiting period.